 - Many Hong Kongers were once refugees themselves.
 Between 700,000 and 1 million refugees came to Hong Kong in the 1950s, eventually comprising one-third of the city’s population.

-- 21-30 million people are trapped in slavery around the world.
+- 40.3 million people are victims of human trafficking around the world.

-- Slavery generates $32 billion for traffickers each year.
+- Human trafficking generates $32 billion for traffickers each year.

 - Hong Kong is a destination and transit territory for men, women and children subjected to slavery from around the world.